 Is 2, 4-D safe for lawns?

-2,4-D is safe for lawns since herbicides containing as the active ingredient control most broadleaf weeds without harming the grass.
-You can spray it on your lawn in the right ratio to eliminate various non-grassy weeds.
+2,4-D is safe for lawns since herbicides containing it as the active ingredient do control most broadleaf weeds without harming the grass.
+You can spray it on your lawn in the right ratio to eliminate various non-grassy weeds, aka broadleaf weeds.

 Caution should be taken, however, before spraying 2,4-D weed killers on turfgrass.
-Read the label to ensure that it is indicated for use on your particular turfgrass variety.
+Read the label to ensure that it is good for use on your particular turfgrass variety.
+Here’s the 2,4-D general factsheet for your reference.

 However, Trimec is also not labeled for use on Floratam, a variety of St. Augustine grass.

-Most of the 2, 4-D weed killer is safe for use on Bermuda grass – a common Southern lawn grass.
-Be careful not to apply this herbicide to kill broadleaf weeds in dormant Bermuda grass.
+Most of the 2, 4-D weed killers are safe for use on Bermuda grass – a common Southern lawn grass.
+Be careful not to apply this herbicide to kill broadleaf weeds in dormant Bermuda grass or even during spring green up, and hot summer temperatures, as this grass is sensitive to this herbicide.
 It can destroy your lawn in its dormancy stage, usually around the month of January.

 What weeds does 2, 4-D kill?